Demand resilience for teams that need visibility without channel theater

 Outcome framing

-This outcome is for teams that want a page system they can attribute, not a batch of pages that disappear into a spreadsheet.
+This outcome is for teams that want a small set of commercial pages they can actually review and improve, not a spreadsheet full of disconnected drafts.

 02